raul23/nlp/README.rst

      -t THRESHOLD, --threshold THRESHOLD
-                           If this threshold (% of words or letters in the text that are unusual) is exceeded, then the language of the text is not English. (default: 25)
+                           If this threshold (% of words or letters in the text that are unusual) is exceeded, then the language of the text is not English. (default: 25) -v, --verbose         Show more information for the given method such as the words considered as unusual (method 1). (default: False)

 `:information_source:` The ``-t/--threshold`` option